Thoronador/morrowtools/apps/sr/formID_finder/readme.md

 # formID_finder - a command-line interface to search for form IDs in Skyrim

-formID_finder is a command-line tool to search for [form IDs](https://en.uesp.net/wiki/Skyrim:Form_ID) in TES V: Skyrim's game data, more specifically its ESM files.
+`formID_finder` is a command-line tool to search for [form IDs](https://en.uesp.net/wiki/Skyrim:Form_ID) in TES V: Skyrim's game data, more specifically its ESM files.
 Form IDs are a kind of identifier used for everything in the game.
 They are mainly used in console commands on PC,
 e. g. as a workaround to fix broken quests or similar bugs.

+This tool needs a working installation of The Elder Scrolls V: Skyrim.
+Any of the available editions for PC - the original Skyrim, Skyrim Legendary Edition, Skyrim Special Edition or Skyrim Anniversary Edition - will do.

 The search is performed based on the name of objects in the game.
 This means that a player using an English language version of Skyrim might get different